kahnchana/Pali-NLP/Stemmer/readme.md

 # Stemmer

 The stemmer outputs the stemme version of an input pali sentence.
-The API is Pali-NLP-Stemmer-wordClassStemmer.stem()
+The API is Pali-NLP/Stemmer/wordClassStemmer.stem()

 ```shell
 import wordClassStemmer